MEmilio -- A high performance Modular EpideMIcs simuLatIOn software for multi-scale and comparative simulations of infectious disease dynamics

-Despite this breadth, the current software landscape remains fragmented across model classes, levels of resolution, and computational orientation; see~\cref{fig:model_comparisons}a for an overview of 20 relevant open-source software frameworks or packages.
+Despite this breadth, the current software landscape remains fragmented across model classes, levels of resolution, and computational orientation; see~\cref{fig:model_comparisons}a for an overview \MK{and comparison of MEmilio with} 20 relevant open-source software frameworks or packages \MK{that have been selected after searching on GitHub and in the corresponding scientific literature}.
 In particular, compartmental modeling software often lacks high-performance computing (HPC) support for large-scale parameter estimation and uncertainty analysis.
 In addition, it offers limited flexibility for data-driven, nonexponential state transition distributions and is mostly not connected to finer-granular or hybrid modeling approaches.
 While several tools provide efficient simulation capabilities, integrated workflows that combine scalable calibration, uncertainty quantification, and sensitivity analysis with modern epidemiological data pipelines remain uncommon.
 Conversely, detailed agent-based frameworks are rarely linked to corresponding coarser or hybrid models that would allow for rapid early exploration of open research questions before committing to computationally demanding simulations; many frameworks also have limited scaling capabilities with respect to population sizes and HPC infrastructure.
 More broadly, the absence of harmonized abstractions across modeling paradigms complicates systematic inter-model comparison: even when similar epidemiological processes are represented, models are typically implemented in tool-specific ways that hinder the transparent transfer of assumptions, intervention definitions, and data interfaces across PBMs, MPMs, and ABMs.
 Eventually, there is currently no open framework that allows different epidemiological model types -- ranging from PBMs to MPMs and ABMs -- to be generated, calibrated, and compared from a shared abstract description of the relevant processes, while additionally aiming at computational scalability and software-engineering robustness.